santiago-gc/qa_api/README.md

-# API Test Setup Guide
+# Airalo Automated API Requests

+The file `test_api.py` has the following tests:

-Automated requests to the Airalo Partner API.
+1. `test_get_token`: Test to get an OAuth2 token from the Airalo API.
+2. `test_submit_order`: Test to verify an eSIM order submision based on quantity and package_id after getting a valid OAuth2 token.
+3. `test_get_esims`: Test to retrieve a list of eSIMs and validate them after getting a valid OAuth2 token.

 ---
+## Setup and Execution Instructions:

 ## 1. Create Project Directory